devantler/ksail/README.md

 > [!NOTE]
-> A larger restructuring is on the way, so KSail might not see bug fixes and feature releases before August.
+> A larger restructuring is on the way, where all embedded binaries are extratded into their own .NET project.
+This makes it much easier for me to maintain.
+However this also means that KSail will not see bug fixes and feature releases before late this year, as the changes are expected to take a few months to get right.
 > Follow the progress on:
 > - https://github.com/devantler/dotnet-age-cli
 > - https://github.com/devantler/dotnet-flux-cli